monstermuffin/awesome-mini-pc/CONTRIBUTING.md

 - **Release Date**: The year the device was released.

 ### CPU Information
+> [!NOTE]
+> For DIY/barebones systems where the CPU is user-provided, mark CPU-specific fields like TDP, Cores/Threads, and Clock speeds as "DIY" or specify the supported range if known.
+The `CPU Socket Type` becomes required for these systems.

 - **CPU Brand**: Manufacturer of the CPU (Intel, AMD, ARM, etc.).
 - **CPU Model**: The specific model of the CPU.
   - For DIY/configurable systems, you can enter "DIY" or specify the range of supported processors